Andrés Manuel López Obrador: Early life

-Family and personal life

-After attending school from 1973 to 1976, he returned to his native Tabasco where he held various government positions as well as being a professor at the Juárez Autonomous University of Tabasco.
-During his stint, he met Rocío Beltrán Medina, a sociology student, who suggested López Obrador embrace the progressive wing of the PRI.
+After attending school from 1973 to 1976, he returned to his native Tabasco, where he held various government positions and was a professor at the Juárez Autonomous University of Tabasco.

+Personal life

+During his early career, he met Rocío Beltrán Medina, a sociology student, who suggested López Obrador embrace the progressive wing of the PRI.
 They eventually married on 8 April 1978.
 They had three sons: José Ramón López Beltrán (born 1981), Andrés Manuel López Beltrán (born 1986), and Gonzalo Alfonso López Beltrán (born 1991).
 Beltrán Medina died on 12 January 2003 due to respiratory arrest caused by lupus, which she had suffered for several years.

 On 16 October 2006, he married Beatriz Gutiérrez Müller, who had worked in the Mexico City government during his tenure as Head of Government of Mexico City.
-Together they have one son, Jesús Ernesto.
+Together they have one son, Jesús Ernesto López Gutiérrez (born 2007).

-During his first presidential run, some news reports identified López Obrador as a Protestant; in a television interview, he self-identified as a Roman Catholic.
+During his first presidential run, some news reports identified López Obrador as a Protestant; in a television interview, he self-identified as Catholic.
 In March 2018, he declared, "When I am asked what religion I adhere to, I say that I am a Christian, in the broadest sense of the word, because Christ is love and justice is love."

 López Obrador has held a variety of nicknames throughout his life, including El Molido, El Americano (The American), La Piedra (The Rock), El Comandante (The Commander), and the most popular among them is El Peje, named after the common Tabasco fish, the pejelagarto.

-A baseball fan, his favorite sportsteam is the St. Louis Cardinals.
+A baseball fan, his favorite sports team is the St. Louis Cardinals.

 López Obrador was named one of Time magazine's 100 Most Influential People of 2019.

 On 24 January 2021, he announced that he had tested positive for COVID-19.